 - Champagne flutes

-Scenario: For reception venues with tons of natural light, I typically photograph the details natural-light-only as well.
-Often, the client picks this type of venue for the airy quality, and so bringing in flash at this point doesn’t make sense to me, especially if I can move quickly without it.
+Scenario: For reception venues with tons of natural light, Leeann typically photographs the details natural-light-only as well.
+Often, the client picks this type of venue for the airy quality, and so bringing in a flash at this point might not be really necessary, especially if you can move quickly without it.

-Scenario: For reception venues with not a lot of natural light, I typically photograph the details with one flash.
-In this way, I somewhat “replicate” the idea of having “one window” by using my flash for that purpose instead!
+Scenario: For darker reception venues, Leeann typically photographs the details with one flash.
+In this way, she “replicates” the idea of having “one window” by using her flash for that purpose instead!

-In this photo, you can see my light and how it adds to the detail of the room!
+In this photo, you can see Leeann’s light and how it adds to the detail of the room!

 Pin Lighting: What happens when you walk into a room and the centerpieces are pin-lit and the rest of the room is dark?
-In this scenario, I will sometimes try and light the rest of the table with a MagGrid+Sphere combination, but otherwise, I will quickly shoot the centerpieces and room by exposing for the light on the centerpieces.
+In this scenario, you could sometimes try and light the rest of the table with a MagGrid+Sphere combination, but otherwise, you could quickly shoot the centerpieces and room by exposing the light on the centerpieces.

-Additional Lights: If you have more time, I encourage you to play with additional lights in the room!
-One of the ways I like to do this (in a darker room) is to put another light behind the detail for some additional drama!
+Additional Lights: If you have more time, we encourage you to play with additional lights in the room!
+One of the ways Leeann likes to do this (in a darker room) is by putting another light behind the detail for some additional drama!